Tuatara with banding

 There were probably few, if any, tuatara left on the North and South Islands by the time European settlers arrived in New Zealand

-The larger Norway rats weight up to 450 grams.
-Norway rats and ship rats (up to 200 grams) arrived in New Zealand with European visitors and settlers.
+The larger Norway rats weight up to 450 g.
+Norway rats and ship rats (up to 200 g) arrived in New Zealand with European visitors and settlers.
 These rats are nature's 'vandals', eating and destroying whatever is available, and becoming prolific breeders when food is plentiful.

 Tuatara male, Poor Knights Islands